GregPDesSCH/DespyNumPyramidGenerator/README.md

 # DespyNumPyramidGenerator

-A Python-based triangle generator that not only generates sequences and certain number triangles, but also prints them out on the screen in different triangular-array like arrangements.
+A Python-based triangle generator that not only generates sequences and certain number triangles, but also prints them out on the screen in different triangular-array like arrangements, somewhat resembling pyramids.

 ## Installation